Digital model railway control systems: Digital model railway control system basics

 Some digital control systems provide the ability to independently control all aspects of operating a model railway using a minimum of wiring, the rails themselves can be the only wiring required.
 Other systems are wireless.
 Control is achieved by sending a digital signal as well as power down the rails or wirelessly.
 These digital signals can control all aspects of the model trains and accessories, including signals, turnouts, lighting, level crossings, cranes, turntables, etc.

 Constant power is supplied to the track and digital signals are sent which require electronic decoders to be fitted to locomotives and other devices to interpret the commands.

 Controllers

 Controllers manage operation of locomotives with buttons for additional model features such as lighting and sound.

 Central unit

 A digital system usually requires a central unit to generate digital address and command signals, these are known as command stations.
 Many command stations also incorporate one or more locomotive controllers and a booster unit to generate the power necessary to run locomotives.
 Central units also have connections for additional controllers and accessory switch boxes, as well as connections for computer control and interfaces with other digital controllers.

 Boosters

-In most systems booster are available to provide additional track power for larger layouts.
+In most systems boosters are available to provide additional track power for larger layouts.
 Boosters are connected to the central unit by special cables that relay the digital commands.